Urea-to-creatinine ratio

 In medicine, the urea-to-creatinine ratio (UCR), known in the United States as BUN-to-creatinine ratio, is the ratio of the blood levels of urea (BUN) (mmol/L) and creatinine (Cr) (μmol/L).
-BUN only reflects the nitrogen content of urea (MW 28) and urea measurement reflects the whole of the molecule (MW 60), urea is just over twice BUN (60/28 = 2.14).
-In the United States, both quantities are given in mg/dL The ratio may be used to determine the cause of acute kidney injury or dehydration.
+BUN only reflects the nitrogen content of urea (MW 28), while urea measurement reflects the whole of the molecule (MW 60); urea is just over twice BUN (60/28 = 2.14).
+In the United States, both quantities are given in mg/dL.
+The ratio may be used to determine the cause of acute kidney injury or dehydration.

 The principle behind this ratio is the fact that both urea (BUN) and creatinine are freely filtered by the glomerulus; however, urea reabsorbed by the renal tubules can be regulated (increased or decreased) whereas creatinine reabsorption remains the same (minimal reabsorption).

 Definition

 Urea and creatinine are nitrogenous end products of metabolism.
 Urea is the primary metabolite derived from dietary protein and tissue protein turnover.
 Creatinine is the product of muscle creatine catabolism.
 Both are relatively small molecules (60 and 113 daltons, respectively) that distribute throughout total body water.
 In Europe, the whole urea molecule is assayed, whereas in the United States only the nitrogen component of urea (the blood or serum urea nitrogen, i.e., BUN or SUN) is measured.
 The BUN, then, is roughly one-half (7/15 or 0.466) of the blood urea.

 The normal range of urea nitrogen in blood or serum is 5 to 20 mg/dl, or 1.8 to 7.1 mmol urea per liter.
 The range is wide because of normal variations due to protein intake, endogenous protein catabolism, state of hydration, hepatic urea synthesis, and renal urea excretion.
 A BUN of 15 mg/dl would represent significantly impaired function for a woman in the thirtieth week of gestation.
 Her higher glomerular filtration rate (GFR), expanded extracellular fluid volume, and anabolism in the developing fetus contribute to her relatively low BUN of 5 to 7 mg/dl.
 In contrast, the rugged rancher who eats in excess of 125 g protein each day may have a normal BUN of 20 mg/dl.

 The normal serum creatinine (sCr) varies with the subject's body muscle mass and with the technique used to measure it.
 For the adult male, the normal range is 0.6 to 1.2 mg/dl, or 53 to 106 μmol/L by the kinetic or enzymatic method, and 0.8 to 1.5 mg/dl, or 70 to 133 μmol/L by the older manual Jaffé reaction.
 For the adult female, with her generally lower muscle mass, the normal range is 0.5 to 1.1 mg/dl, or 44 to 97 μmol/L by the enzymatic method.